-Many of the symptoms associated with obstructive sleep apnea are shared with other sleep disorders.
+Many of the symptoms are shared with other sleep disorders.
 It’s important to talk to your doctor so you can get an accurate diagnosis.

 A thorough diagnosis is crucial for treating sleep apnea effectively.
-We want to make sure we get to the root cause of your sleep apnea.
+We want to make sure we treat the root cause not just the symptoms.
 That’s why we work with the rest of your medical team to help you find the solution that works for you.
-We will work with your primary care physician, ENT, and other specialists to diagnose and treat your sleep apnea.
+We will work with your primary care physician, ENT, and other specialists.

-When you work with PRECiDENT to diagnose obstructive sleep apnea, we will start by learning more about your medical history.
+When you work with PRECiDENT, we will start by learning more about your medical history.
 We will want to know about other medical conditions, including high blood pressure, that could be causing problems with your airway.
 It’ll also be helpful to know about any other family members that have sleep disorders as well.

 We will also need to do a physical exam to help us understand more about what’s going on in your airway.
 Our specialists will examine the back of your throat, mouth, and nose, and check your blood pressure.

-In some cases, a sleep test will be necessary.
+In most cases, a sleep test will be necessary.
 The sleep study can be performed either in a sleep lab or at home.
-In the sleep lab, you will be hooked up to equipment that will monitor your lungs, brain activity, and other things while you sleep.
+A sleep lab requires you to stay overnight.
+An in-home sleep test, however, can be performed in the comfort of your own house.
 These tests can help determine whether you have sleep apnea or another sleep disorder.

-We offer treatment options for obstructive sleep apnea based on the cause and severity of the disorder.
+We offer treatment based on the cause and severity of the disorder.
 The goal is to help you find solutions that help you get a better night’s sleep.
 Most people find relief from mild therapies, while surgery provides the only lasting solution for others.

 The CPAP Machine